 (The writings & opinions on this website are my own and not reflective of anyone I work for.)

 Unless otherwise told or if in the “other” blog section, she writes all the Blooming Wellness blogs and conducts all the interviews.
 Some of the blogs mixed in are “advertisement” blogs.
 She does not write those and usually they’re awful.
+Like, really bad.
 (Too honest?)

 In 2019, she launched a health podcast, Causes Or Cures, and invites you to check it out and listen.
 It’s very organic, low-budget, not sponsored by anyone, and conducted from her often noisy apartment.
-There are no bells nor whistles, but people seem to like it for the content and the guests.
-The goal of the podcast is to feature experts and stakeholders on timely, sometimes controversial, health topics, who can explain things in easy-to-understand ways.
-Sometimes she features people who are just interesting or have interesting stories.
-She’s been lucky to feature super-smart, amazing guests all over the world.
-Please check it out and subscribe!
+There are no bells nor whistles, but she once opened an episode with a verse from “Send in the Clowns.”
+People seem to like it for the content and the guests.
+The goal of the podcast is to feature experts and dissenters and stakeholders and interesting characters on timely, sometimes controversial, health topics, who can explain things in easy-to-understand ways.
+Sometimes she features people who are just intriguing or have interesting stories.
+She’s been lucky to feature super-smart, amazing guests from all over the world.
+Please check it out and subscribe, but of course remember: It’s not health advice.
+If you take everything you hear as “advice” , it’s best not to listen to the podcast.
+The podcast is for fun, curious conversations.

-There are different types of healers in the world: Ones who focus on the body.
-Ones who focus on the minds.
-Ones who focus on the spirit.
-Some people focus on the body and mind connection.
+There are different views on healing in the world: Ones that focus on the body.
+Ones that focus on the minds.
+Ones that focus on the spirit.
+Ones that focus on the body and mind connection.
 Dr. Eeks likes to focus on the mind, body and spirit connection.
+As untrendy as it sounds, she does believe in a Higher Power.

 Dr. Eeks has a fondness for making quirky wellness videos for her Instagram feed and blogging about her health adventures, while having a natural love for irreverent, blue-collar comedy.
 She’s very interested in how health information is relayed to people and how it is interpreted.
 She thinks effective, honest, creative communication is Public Health 101, because getting through is 90% of the battle, right?

-Dr. Eeks also believes that laughing and comedy are key parts of stress management and healing, so she’ll often post funny stories and tidbits about her life, or anyone’s life she feels like writing about.
+Dr. Eeks believes that laughing and comedy are key parts of communication, stress management and healing…, so she’ll often post funny stories and tidbits about her life, or anyone’s life she feels like writing about.
 Perhaps she’ll write about you. 😉